Kugelblitz25/LocalMoodle/README.md

 2. Go to the Profiles folder of Firefox(`C:\\Users\\*username*\\AppData\\Roaming\\Mozilla\\Firefox\\Profiles\\`) and create a copy of the the Profile that you saw in previous step.

+3. Search for `my user-agent` in Firefox and copy the result.

-3. Modify the `config.json` file to include the location of this copied profile.
+4. Modify the `config.json` file to include the location of this copied profile and user-agent.

 ## How It Works